Web Loom logo

 computed() for Derived State

-computed() is the natural fit for transforming or filtering observable-sourced refs.
+computed() is the natural fit for transforming or filtering signal-sourced refs.
 From apps/mvvm-vue/src/components/SensorList.vue:

 <script setup lang="ts">